Planet of the Apes Movies Ranked

 The big ideas are still provocative and hard-hitting, mercilessly criticising religious fundamentalism; creationism; totalitarianism; war and prejudice.
 John Chambers’ superlative makeup holds up, still allowing the Ape casts’ masterful performances (particularly the depth brought by Kim Hunter and Roddy McDowall) to shine through, the aesthetic creativity and iconic imagery remaining impressive.

-The twist at the end is astounding for first-time viewers, but the clues are all there for you on a re-watch, the film’s plotting deceptive in its intricacy and layers.
+The twist at the end is astounding for first-time viewers, but the clues are all there for you upon a re-watch, the film’s plotting deceptive in its intricacy and layers.
 Jerry Goldsmith’s instantly recognisable, eerie soundtrack keeps the story charged with energy and is among the best of his career.
 Ok, so Charlton Heston lights a cigar in his spacecraft at the beginning, but you can’t over-think everything!